reddy-j-harshith/Mini-Messenger-libp2p/Readme.md

 ## This is a demonstration of a p2p messaging application with node discovery and messaging.
 Made using go-libp2p

+This project also includes the gossip protocol to relay messages throughout the network

 TODO:

 -> Gracefully handle shutting down of node